coder/coder/docs/README.md

 > Use `coder --help` to get a complete list of flags and environment variables.

+See the [installation guide](install.md) for additional ways to deploy Coder.

 ## Creating your first template and workspace

 In a new terminal window, run the following to copy a sample template: